Questions...we are here to help.

 A. We can get your products delivered to you within 7-14 business days.
 Please contact us for more details on timelines and minimums for free shipping.

-A. We deliver across Canada-we are Canadian!
+A. We deliver across Canada.

 A. In-Dey-Go Cookie Dough and Doggie Dough will keep up to 6 weeks in the fridge and up to 12 months in the freezer.
 It can be thawed and refrozen.